 (g) Information and data derived from monitoring at the mine site and impact area as well as from any Exploitation by other Contractors is provided.

+(g)bis The implementation report of the Environmental Management and Monitoring Plan, as well as the comments and evaluation from the Commission in accordance with Regulation 48 above.

+(g)ter Any finding of the Inspectors, especially those findings that indicate the non-compliance of the Contractors towards the submitted and approved Environmental Monitoring and Management Plan, as well as the recommendations on measures to be taken as shown in the inspection result.]

 2. The frequency of a performance assessment shall be in accordance with the period specified in the approved Environmental Management and Monitoring Plan and shall occur at least every twenty-four months

 2bis.
-An ad hoc performance assessment may be requested by the Council following:
+An ad hoc performance assessment may be requested by the [Council] [Compliance body] following:

-An Incident or Notifiable;
+An Incident ;

 Receipt of an unsatisfactory annual report;